 If you're interested in coming, please fill out the Volunteer Questionnaire here.

-If you want to stay long-term as a resident/community member, you must start by first volunteering for two months.
+If you want to stay long-term as a resident/community member, you must start by first volunteering for three months.
 After that you may become a resident, and after 4 months as a resident, you may become a community member.
 Note that at any point during this process, you have the opportunity to buy land in the community and start your own homestead.